Althought the housing market has slowed, home prices are still out of reach for many.

 Bottom line

-A lot of people used the pandemic as a chance to realign expectations for their lives, and owning a regular home, in a regular neighborhood meant needing help paying the mortgage down the road.
+Many people used the pandemic as a chance to realign their expectations for their lives.
+Owning a regular home in a regular neighborhood meant needing help paying the mortgage down the road.
 It wasn’t the dream anymore.

 For those who have chosen mobility over square footage, these tiny homes made out of vehicles are solid temporary or permanent housing solutions.